ELD Myths – Separating Fact From Fiction

 When the costs of ELDs are debated, the benefits are often left out of the equation.

 Fact: An ELD can offer a significant return on investment, especially when it comes to improvements in fuel economy.
 Remember, ELDs are much more than expensive electronic driver logs.
 Many drivers who utilize ELDs are able to identify driving behaviors that cut into their profits — like idling, speeding, and hard braking.
 That means they can track improvements in driving performance and new trucking technologies.

 Beyond truck and driver performance gains, ELDs, and the ELD Mandate help a fleet understand that driver time is an extremely precious (and limited) resource.
 When all drivers are bound to the same constraints – like driving 11 hours in a day, or being on-duty 60 or 70 hours in a week – drivers and fleets can focus on selling and making the most of that time instead of sitting idle (and unpaid) at a shipper’s dock.

-9) Myth: Only the big fleets will be required to use an ELD
+9) Myth: Only the big fleets are required to use an ELD

 Many large trucking companies have noted dramatic improvements in CSA scores and reduced operating costs following the implementation of electronic logging devices.
 But each day, small fleets operating 20 trucks or less realize those same improvements in their trucking operations.

-Fact: The ELD mandate will not discriminate on fleet size.
-Regardless of whether you have one truck or 10,000, if you’re currently filing a Record of Duty Status, you will need an ELD.
+Fact: The ELD Mandate does not discriminate on fleet size.
+Regardless of whether you have one truck or 10,000, if you file a Record of Duty Status, you will need an ELD.

 For small fleets that are worried about the price of devices – there are options that require very small startup costs available today, and the ROI can be immediate.